eclipse-ibeji/ibeji/docs/tutorials/consumer/README.md

 ## Next Steps

-- Run the tutorial by the following the steps in [Run the Tutorial](../README.md#run-the-tutorial)
+- Run the tutorial by following the steps in [Run the Tutorial](../README.md#run-the-tutorial)